VidyutChakrabarti/Data-Analysis-projects/Feature Extraction from images/README.md

 ## ML Challenge Problem Statement
-**Note:** This notebook was part of the Amazon ML Challenge 2024, organized in unstop.
+**Note:** This notebook was part of the Amazon ML Challenge 2024, organized in Unstop.

 ### Feature Extraction from Images